Data-driven solutions of ill-posed inverse problems arising from doping reconstruction in semiconductors: ResNet structure

+The difference between a ResNet and a plain convolutional neural network is the fact that the input of each block is not simply the output of the previous one.
+Instead, each block $B_i$ saves the input $x_i$ it receives and, after its computations, sums its output $B_i(x_i)$ with the original input $x_i$ (or with a simple function of the input $s_i(x_i)$).
+In this way, the input of the layer $B_{i + 1}$ is

+Usually, in a ResNet, the shape of the data may change along the layers; indeed, $x_i$ is a bidimensional tensor: the first index represents the spatial position and while second one is the channel.
+The input of the first block of the encoder has shape (256, $k_1$) where $k_1$ is the number of output channels of the gate but, while the blocks become deeper, $k_i$ increases and the number of points decreases.
+A block $B_i$ so that $B(x_i)$ has a different shape respect to $x_i$ is called a \emph{downsampler} block.
+In our networks, each downsampler block halves the size of the first index of the tensor; so, for example, the output of the first downsampler block will have size (128, $k_{i}$).
+The only difference between the ``basic blocks'' and the ``fixed channel blocks'' is in how the perform the downsample: a downsampling basic block increases the number of channels by a factor two, while a fixed channel block does not.

-Each block can be configured to perform a ``downsampling'', \ie~ it may halve the size of its output.
-When downsampling is active, basic blocks increase the number of channels by a factor two, while the fixed channel do not.
-In this case the shortcut operation of both blocks is a convolutional layer with kernel size equal to one and stride equal to two (basic block), or kernel size equal to two and stride equal to two (fixed channel block), followed by a normalization block.
-The convolutional layer of the shortcut of the fixed channel block forbids communication between channels, \ie~each element of the output tensor depends only on the values of the elements of the input tensor that share the same index for the channel (or, in other words, using PyTorch we impose that the number of groups of the convolutional layer is equal to the number of channels).
+It is worth noting that \cref{eq:residual_sum} can not be applied by the downsampling blocks because of the different shapes of the tensors.
+In this case, the equation becomes

+where $s_i$ is called "shortcut operation"; in our network, $s_i$ is performed by a convolutional layer with kernel size equal to 1 and stride equal to 2 (basic blocks), or kernel size equal to 2 and stride equal to 2 (for the fixed channel blocks), followed by a normalization block.

+The convolutional layer of the shortcut of the fixed channel blocks forbids any communication between channels, i.e., each element of the output tensor depends only on the values of the elements of the input tensor that share the same index for the channel (or, in other words, using PyTorch we impose that the number of groups of the convolutional layer is equal to the number of channels).
 For what concerns the computation of the output (and not the shortcut), the dimensional reduction is obtained by setting the stride of the first convolutional layer to 2.